KU loses to Cincinnati, 37-34, on last-minute touchdown

 KU went three-and-out, and Cincinnati responded with a clinical drive on which it earned first downs on three consecutive plays.
 A holding penalty on Taran Tyo wiped out a touchdown run by Sorsby, and the Bearcats got called for an illegal block in the back soon afterward.
 They were forced to settle for a short field goal and go ahead 10-7.

-Leshon Williams ran for 25 yards to KU a spark on the ensuing drive, and Daniels hit Cam Pickett for 27 more on third-and-10.
-But the Jayhawks struggled in their goal-to-go opportunity with three plays for one yards and tied the game with a chip-shot field goal of their own.
+Leshon Williams ran for 25 yards to give KU a spark on the ensuing drive, and Daniels hit Cam Pickett for 27 more on third-and-10.
+But the Jayhawks struggled in their goal-to-go opportunity with three plays for one yard and tied the game with a chip-shot field goal of their own.

 KU again had no answer for the Bearcats’ offense.
 Sorsby’s 29-yard completion to Caleb Goodie, plus a defensive holding penalty, brought UC to the edge of the red zone.
-Cincinnati took back the lead on a 10-yard touchdown pass from Sorsby to Cyrus Allen.
+Cincinnati took back the lead on a 10-yard touchdown pass from Sorsby to Allen.

 Daniels avoided pressure and scrambled for runs of 17 and 15 yards, then connected with Bryson Canty for 31 yards on a play-action pass.
 But a mishandled option pitch to Williams resulted in a 12-yard loss and another field goal as Laith Marjan cut it to 17-13 in Cincinnati’s favor.